About the course

 If you have non-British qualifications, you will need to verify their equivalence through UK NARIC, tel: 01242 260010.
 You will need to supply written evidence of any equivalencies with your application.

-If you do not hold English or Mathematics GSCE qualifications (or a recognised equivalent), then you will need to take an equivalency test.
+If you do not hold English, Mathematics or Science GSCE qualifications (or a recognised equivalent), then you will need to take an equivalency test.
 We recommend www.equivalencytesting.co.uk.

 You need to be: